bstadie/Stat_415_Spring_2023/homework-2/README.md

-# Homework 2: Reccommender Systems
+# Homework 2: Recommender Systems

 This repository contains materials and instructions for Homework 2, in which you will be working with a dataset of restaurant reviews from Evanston IL.
 You will be tasked with taking this data and using it to build a reccommendation engine.